IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 document, clarifying the relationship between these two models has been identified as a gap.

-The inter-domain Ethernet links and Cross-technology links are discovered by the MDSC using the plug-id attribute, as described in section 4.3 of {{!RFC8795}}.
+The inter-domain Ethernet links and cross-technology Ethernet links are discovered by the MDSC using the plug-id attribute, as described in section 4.3 of {{!RFC8795}}.